 "It's a thrilling experience to see the bottom of the sea up close and sense the fish and sharks swimming overhead.
-Noam and Alban are in awe when they catch sight of the belly of a passing shark up close.
-It's incredibly fascinating to study these living creatures up close."
+Noam and Alban are in awe when they catch sight of the belly of a passing shark.
+It's really fascinating to study these living creatures."
 KARL-OSKAR:

 "It's overwhelming to stand in front of such a huge aquarium and feel the power from all the water and life that unfolds just behind the glass.
-And to witness the light blue color from the water shining out into the rooms."
-South of Copenhagen, @denblaaplanet Experience the world under the sea as you discover majestic hammerhead sharks, secretive octopi and graceful rays at Northern Europe's largest aquarium, The Blue Planet in Amager
+And to witness the light blue colour from the water shining out into the rooms." → East of Copenhagen, @denblaaplanet Right next to the metro stop, Kastrup, you'll find Northern Europe's largest aquarium.
+With 7 million liters of water and 727 animal species, Den Blå Planet, National Aquarium Denmark, is a must-visit destination for all ages.

-Photos by Visit Copenhagen
+Photos by Visit Copenhagen The Rose Garden in Hellerup Harbour

-Rosenhaven at Hellerup Harbour

-ANNIKA: